Winnevegas hosts Last Bear Moon Powwow

 “There’s going to be many different styles of dancers from kids all the way up to elders, and there’s going to be probably ten different styles of dances going on today,” Beltran said.

-Each tribal member has their own unique bright colored feathers, jewels and bells on their ceremonial attire.
+Each tribal member has their own unique brightly colored feathers, jewels, and bells on their ceremonial attire.

 “You’re going to see certain designs that go with certain tribes, but it’s mainly an expression of who the dancer is and the singer is on what you hear and see,” Snowball said.